 - High blood pressure or heart rate

-- Serious allergic and skin reactions
+- Serious skin reactions (including Stevens-Johnson syndrome)

 - Liver problems, including hepatitis

 - Changes in mood or behavior

 - Increased risk of hypoglycemia (low blood sugar) in patients with diabetes

 - You have a higher risk of accidental overdose, serious injury, or death if you use heroin or any other narcotic medicine while you are being treated with this medicine.
 Also, naltrexone prevents you from feeling the effects of heroin if you use it.